 Charlottesville Area Transit (CAT)

 The city of Charlottesville operates Charlottesville Area Transit (CAT), a bus system that provides links to major shopping areas, downtown, and neighborhoods.
-CAT’s most popular route, linking UVA to the downtown area, is free.
-On all other routes, a UVA ID can be scanned in lieu of paying the fare.
+CAT’s most popular route, the free Trolley Route, links UVA to the downtown area.
+A UVA ID can be scanned in lieu of paying the fare on all CAT routes.

 Car Sharing with Zipcar

 Zipcar provides car-sharing services on Grounds.
 Through membership subscriptions, self-serve Zipcars, located in several pods around Grounds and in the city, are available 24/7.
 Reservations include gas, insurance, 180 miles, and roadside assistance.